curv3d/curv/docs/shapes/Textures.rst

 Textures are graphical values, which can be displayed in the graphics window.

-A texture contains a colour field, which is a function mapping the parameters (x,y,z,t) onto a `colour value`_.
-2D colour fields ignore the ``z`` parameter.
-The ``t`` parameter is time, so colour fields can optionally be animated.

 .. _`colour value`: Colour.rst

-Every `shape`_ has a colour field, which defines the shape's colour pattern when it is rendered.

 .. _`shape`: Shapes.rst

 Basic Operations